-Fascinated by the possibility that speech training could foster the kind of psychological well-being more commonly sought through psychiatric treatment, and intrigued by the notion that words can serve as medicine, Bowe set out to discover the origins of speech training—and to learn for himself how to speak better in public.
+Fascinated by the possibility that speech training could foster the kind of psychological well-being more commonly—and expensively— sought through psychiatric treatment, and intrigued by the notion that words can serve as medicine, Bowe set out to discover the origins of speech training—and to learn for himself how to speak better in public.

 What would it mean for Americans to learn once again the simple art of talking to one another?

-“The result is a practical and entertaining paean to the value of connecting with people through the spoken word.” —Publishers Weekly
+A practical and entertaining paean to the value of connecting with people through the spoken word.” —Publishers Weekly

 Reviews